christopherromo/chit-chatty/README.md

 ### Language Implementation - Naomi Rodriguez

 **ADDED**
-   - Javascript to update the flag image to selected language
+   - JavaScript to update the flag image to selected language
-   - Javascript to store language selection
+   - JavaScript to store language selection
    - set_language to store the selected language in the user's session and returns a JSON response

 **UPDATED**
-   - static Spanish flag image to dropdown selection
+   - Static Spanish flag image to dropdown selection
    - generate_quiz view to use selected language rather than a hardcoded language.
 Also now uses a selected difficulty rather than a hardcoded one
    - word_of_the_day view to use selected language rather than a hard coded one
-   - added set_language path
+   - set_language path
-   - updated `word_of_the_day.html` to verify language selection has been successful
+   - `word_of_the_day.html` to verify language selection has been successful

 ### AI Integration - Christopher Romo